777arc/textbook/content/sampling.rst

    :align: center

 Our LO will be set to 95 MHz because that is the frequency we ask the SDR to tune to, which is outside the observation window we are interested in.
-There is only one problem: if we want our signal to actually be centered at 100 MHz and only contain 5 MHz, we will have to perform a frequency shift, filter, and downsample ourself (something we will learn how to do later).
+There is only one problem: if we want our signal to actually be centered at 100 MHz and only contain 5 MHz, we will have to perform a frequency shift, filter, and downsample ourselves (something we will learn how to do later).
 Fortunately, this process of offtuning, a.k.a applying an LO offset, is often built into the SDRs, where they will automatically do the offtuning and then shift the frequency to your desired center frequency automatically.
 It's great when the SDR can do it internally because it means we don't have to send a higher sample rate over our USB or ethernet connection, which is usually the bottleneck for how high a sample rate we can use.